greenerservices/greenerservices.github.io/app/principles/actions/2c-work-as-greener-teams.md

 ---
 homepage: false
 layout: main
 title: 2c.
-Team ways of working
+Work as greener teams
 includeInBreadcrumbs: true
 eleventyNavigation:
   key: 2c.
-Team ways of working
+Work as greener teams
   parent:  2.
 Create a sustainability strategy
 ---

+The impacts of the team working on a service are one the embodied impacts of that service.
+This includes in-house and supplier teams.
+Setting up teams to work in greener ways can use less resources throughout the project's lifecycle

-## Lead Roles
+### Likely Lead Roles

 Delivery Manager